charuzain/charuzain/README.md

-- 👋 Hi, I’m Charu Jain.I'm a Full Stack Developer based in Toronto , Canada.
+- 👋 Hi, I’m Charu Jain.I'm a Full Stack Developer based in Toronto , Canada 🇨🇦 🇨🇦.
--   I have an Engineering degree in Computer Science , MBA degree in Finance , Diploma in Full Stack Web Development , Diploma in Android Development
+-   I have an Engineering degree in Computer Science 🖥 , MBA degree in Finance 🏦, Diploma in Full Stack Web Development , Diploma in Mobile Development📲 📱
 -   I am a Certified Scrum Master , Certified Cloud Practitioner and AWS re/start Graduate.
 -   🌱 I’m currently learning Flutter & DART.
 -   I enjoy problem-solving and building things using code.
 I'm Committed to the constant improvement of my craft.